-Villa Musica’s Satellite network gives “at-risk” youth a place to go after school where they can direct their energy toward something positive, with healthy role models and an opportunity to succeed at something that is enjoyable and life-affirming.
-Programming at these Satellite sites also offers adults opportunities to actively engage in the arts, fostering creativity, self-esteem, and community unity.
-While mastery of skills and improved playing are important, they are not the primary goal.
-More important is that they interact with people who care about them and show they care by challenging them to learn new skills, work together in a nurturing environment, and have fun!
+Villa Musica’s Satellite network gives local youth a place to go after school where they can direct their energy toward something positive, with engaging role models who provide the opportunity to succeed at something creative and challenging.
+Programming at these Satellite sites also offers adults the opportunity to actively engage in the arts, fostering creativity, self-esteem, and community unity.
+While mastery of skills and improved playing are important, they are not the only goal.
+More important is that participants are inspired to learn new skills, in a nurturing environment, while having fun!
 Classes have been designed in conjunction with Villa Musica’s teaching artists, library staff and most importantly student/family input.